sagemath/sagewiki_to_gh-2022-10-10/days5.md

 The official clay page on this workshop is here: http://www.claymath.org/workshops/cag/

+There is also a mailing list for organizing the talks, sprints, etc.: Please email David Harvey (dmharvey@math.harvard.edu) to be added to the list.

 The workshop will end by 2:30pm on October 3.

 == Organizers ==